 “Contrary to regular loan refinancings offered by commercial banks and even contrary to what the FHA is guaranteeing, our program allows refinancing up to 100 percent of the property’s appraisal value with a substantial decline in interest rates."

-The administration has begun implementing a plan, known as the Jobs Now Act, to create jobs to reactivate the economy.
+The administration has begun implementing a plan to create jobs, the Jobs Now Act, under a law passed February 2013.
 The law grants an energy credit to participating businesses, speeds the permits process, and establishes a salary subsidy for businesses hiring previously laid off employees.
-The Jobs Now Act has produced 44,704 new positions over the last fifteen months.
+The Jobs Now Act has produced 44,704 new positions during the first fifteen months of its implementation.

-Over the next three years, the Puerto Rican government plans to boost tourism’s share of GDP from 6% to 8%, an increase of USD1.2 billion.
+The Puerto Rican government plans to boost tourism’s share of GDP from 6% to 8% in 2017, an increase of USD1.2 billion.
 The plan includes adding more than 5,000 new hotel rooms by 2017, new flights, and two new ports for cruise lines.

 "If you want quick impact to the economy, tourism is where it’s at,” said Ingrid Rivera, executive director of Puerto Rico Tourism.
 “We are small but we are potent.”